Read our damp and mould report focusing on Awaab's Law

 Awaab’s Law

-Awaab’s Law will be effective from October 2025.
+Awaab’s Law came into effect on 27 October 2025.
 This page shares our latest casework and learning on complaints about housing hazards related to the new law.

 What is Awaab's Law?

-Awaab's Law is a new law that comes into force on 27 October 2025.
+Awaab's Law is a new law that came into force on 27 October 2025.
 This legislation requires social landlords to fix reported damp, mould and emergency repairs within strict timeframes.

 The law will focus first on damp and mould before covering further housing hazards from 2026.